DeviPrasad/tls13c/book/part-03.md

 4. `<>` names a phase or a sub-protocol.
 This is our own notation; this is not from RFC 8446.

-Figure 1 shown above is a simplifiesd version of Figure 1 from the RFC.
+Figure 1 shown above is a simplified version of Figure 1 from the RFC.
 We leave out *pre-shared key (PSK)* mode, and authentication messages, Certificate and CertificateVerify, on the client side.

 In this document (`DICP - Part 1`), we will study the technical aspects of implementing the interactions shown in Figure 1.
 We will delve into the details of various cryptographic primitives used in each step of the interaction.
-We will try to reason why TLS 1.3 chooses to use crytographic constructions in the fashion it does.
-We will also try to clarify and elaborate aspects where the text in the RFC is eiher cryptic or is not too helpful.
+We will try to reason why TLS 1.3 chooses to use cryptographic constructions in the fashion it does.
+We will also try to clarify and elaborate aspects where the text in the RFC is either cryptic or is not too helpful.

 ### The Handshake Protocol
 The handshake (sub)protocol is the most important part of TLS.
-Undoubtedy, the designers spent significant effort in improving its efficiency compared to TLS 1.2.
+Undoubtedly, the designers spent significant effort in improving its efficiency compared to TLS 1.2.
 Most of the security guarantees of TLS is deined by the handshake protocol.
-Section 4 of RFC 8446 (about 54 pages of text) is entitely dedicated for describing the messages and interactions constituting handshake protocol.
+Section 4 of RFC 8446 (about 54 pages of text) is entirely dedicated for describing the messages and interactions constituting handshake protocol.
 Even the appendices in the RFC discuss, at length, the security aspects of the handshake protocol.

 ### Key Exchange